-Her body of work has been exhibited at the Orlando Museum of Art, Gallery 1202 in California, Orlando City Hall, Hyatt Regency Hotel in Orlando, Lake County Museum of Art, the Ritz Theater and Museum, Kavanaugh Art Gallery in Illinois, and the Spectrum Art Show during Art Basel Miami (2022) among others.
-She was awarded the 2023 Timucua Artist Residency in Orlando, FL and the 2023-2024 TILA Gardens Fellowship in Atlanta, GA.
-Recent press includes Orlando Foundation for Architecture, 1919 Mag, and Blacque.
-Durrett invites viewers to explore emotions, healing, and celebration within the Black diaspora, showcasing the transformative power of overcoming challenges and finding happiness and prosperity.
+Durrett's work has been exhibited at the Museum of Science and Industry in Chicago, Orlando Museum of Art, Hyatt Regency Hotel in Orlando, and during Art Basel Miami (2022).
+Notable accolades include the 2023 Timucua Artist Residency in Orlando, Solo Exhibition at CREDO Conduit gallery, features in Orlando Foundation for Architecture, 1919 Mag, Blacque, and Sugarcane Magazine, plus exhibitions at PRIZM and AfriKin art fairs during 2023 Art Basel/Miami Art Week.
+Durrett invites viewers to explore emotions, healing, and celebration within the Black diaspora, showcasing the transformative power of overcoming challenges and finding prosperity.

 Through the medium of painting, my artistic journey explores psychological healing, emotional transformation, and the spiritual connection that reverberates within the vibrant tapestry of the Black diaspora.
 I give voice to Black psychological and emotional healing stories that often remain unspoken.
 My figurative work is a testament to the resiliency of the human spirit, an ode to the endurance that defines Black experiences across generations.
 Within the vibrant hues and bold strokes of my work, you'll find a celebration of my Afro-Indigenous heritage, interwoven with intricate aboriginal patterns and vibrant flora that holds the stories of my ancestors.
 This mesh of colors and textures mirror the interplay of emotions and experiences within the collective consciousness of the Black community.
 Through acrylic paint and natural minerals, I transcend the tangible, using continuous contour line and pointillism techniques to capture a healing journey.